macauleywilson/StudentStatsHelper/README.md

 ## Use of AI

 AI was used as a support tool to help plan the package structure, draft documentation, and organize the code.
-The final package topic, editing decisions, and project submission are the responsibility of the student.